KrishnaNarwade/Financial-Expense-Manager-/README.md

 **Modularity:** The codes written are breaked down into smaller, self-contained modules that can be easily tested, reused, and combined in different ways.

 # 6) Build Management
-My build managemnt is not alligned with this project.
+My build management is not alligned with this project.

 I choosed Maven for build managemnt.
 As I started learning it , I found out that It works very well with JAVA projects.
 So I wrote a small Java project which can be found here and Complteted it's built acutomation using Maven.